 First, there isn’t enough liquid in the dough.
 This results in a dry puff that is flatter in flavor and undesirable.

 Second, the pate a choux dough baked too long.
 The solution is to bake them for less time.

 Third, the puffs baked at too high of a temperature or baked too long, causing them to dry out too much.

-Solution: Use a good recipe with the right balance of ingredients, and bake the puffs at a high enough temperature for a long enough period of time.
+Solution: Use a good recipe with the right balance of ingredients, and bake the pastries at a high enough temperature for a long enough period of time.

-Cream puffs (which is the same as choux pastry) won’t rise if the oven temperature is too low.
-For the puffs to rise properly, the temperature needs to be really high at first so that the steam builds up inside of the dough and causes them to rise and hollow out.
+Choux pastries (i.e. cream puffs, eclairs, etc.) won’t rise if the oven temperature is too low.
+For the pastries to rise properly, the temperature needs to be really high at first so that the steam builds up inside of the dough and causes them to rise and hollow out.

 Second, your cream puffs or choux pastries may not hollow out because the baking temperature is too low to start.
 As with most pastries, this dough needs high heat to get a high rise!

 Solution: Make sure your has a good balance of flour and liquids, and bake at a high enough temperature.